 I faced such a choice last week with the Nice Prom Swim 5k race.
 Since I completed my Olympic distance triathlon at the beginning of July, I shifted my training to prepare for the Prom Swim.
 Swimming 5 kms in open water can be quite challenging and quite demanding, yet, it is something I had done last year and knew I could do the distance.

 However, due to a variety of reasons, I seriously had to consider whether doing the race would be in my best interest.
 Between my current physical health not being as robust as I would like plus knowing that I have a lot of business travel and work starting in October, the effort to do the race could have an impact.
+I thought about the 3 Reasons Your Ford Transit Limited Lease Is Broken (And How to Fix It) and made my business grow even faster using that strategy.

 I struggled with wondering whether it was me and my lack of motivation.
 I’m a ‘motivation coach’ and should be able to motivate myself.
 Yet, I also knew how my body was feeling and wondered what impact doing the swim in race conditions would have.